Go on to Part Four

 Mar.
 17 Passaic, New Jersey Capitol Theater

 opened for Edgar Winter.
 The show was sold out in advance.
 Curiously, a review in the Herald-News stated that the members of Gentle Giant were all classical musicians who, upon realizing they were unable to make a living playing the classics, had just recently switched to rock music.
+The venue scheduled a repeat appearance by Winter on Apr.
+13, this time with Noth Wind in support.

 Passaic ad Mar.
 17, 1973